-Canon PowerShot S110 – The Canon S110′s biggest strengths for Disney are its minimum aperture of f/2.0 and its ability to shoot RAW which are quite impressive for a point and shoot.
-Obviously it’s no miracle worker, and it definitely doesn’t compare to even an entry level DSLR, but if you’re looking to take a pocket-sized camera to the parks that will give you great creative latitude, I will say with fairly strong certainty that this should be your choice.
-It’s no Sony RX100, but it’s a great compromise if your budget doesn’t allow for the RX100.
+Canon PowerShot S110 - The Canon S110′s biggest strengths are its minimum aperture of f/2.0 and its ability to shoot RAW which are quite impressive for a point and shoot.
+Obviously it’s no miracle worker, and it definitely doesn’t compare to even an entry level DSLR, but it’s a solid point and shoot for the money.
+It’s no Sony RX100, but it’s a cheaper alternative.
 Score: 9/10

-A lot of beginners make the mistake of only budgeting for a camera and lens when they go to purchase a camera, only to find out that other smaller costs quickly add up and cost them far more than expected.
-Some of these additional expenses skew more towards necessary (memory cards and camera bags, and to a lesser extent a tripod and flash) whereas some are not necessary but nice to have (polarizing and neutral density filters).
-Here are our picks for the best accessories.
+A lot of beginners make the mistake of only budgeting for a camera and lens when starting out, only to find out they need other accessories.
+These things quickly add up and can cost far more than expected.
+Some of these additional expenses skew more towards necessary (memory cards, camera bag, tripod) whereas some are not necessary but nice to have (polarizing and neutral density filters).
+Here are our picks for the best accessories: